cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/discussion-prompts.md

 You may be simply trying to **make sense of the reading,** in which case someone else probably has the same questions you do.
 It's OK to be unsure.

 You can respond in strategic ways.
-One might be to note the **areas where you stopped reading**: you lost the thread, you were floored with amazement, you ran into a word or concept that seemed unfamiliar; go back to one of those places and try to figure out what caught--or halted--your attention, why that was significant.
+One might be to note the **areas where you stopped reading**: you lost the thread, you were floored with amazement, you ran into a word or concept that seemed unfamiliar; go back to one of those places and try to figure out what caught—or halted—your attention, why that was significant.

 Another is to think about the upcoming essay and use this space to consider an **example of conflict**—and there are many, ranging from the sublime or politically consequential to the ridiculous.
 Start with a passage or even a single detail that you think might be worth discussing further and see if you can understand how Aristophanes manages conflict here.

 A third might be to **build on material we explored in class**: How, for example, does the play seem to fit with Aristotle's notion of comedy or with Walter's Kerr's essay on the tragic sources of comedy?
 This approach will take more time, so is more ambitious than others.